Pakistan: Women with obstetric fistulas face harsh discrimination | DW | 20.01.2022

 She said, however, that she is still paying the price for her illness.
 "I have three kids, but my husband has snatched away two of them," she said, adding that she hasn't seen her children in months.

-Traveling also becomes a nightmare for these women because the bus drivers could throw them out for leaking urine, Ashfaq added.
+Traveling also becomes a nightmare for these women because the bus drivers could throw them out for leaking urine, Ashfaq said.

-Dr. Shaheen Zafar, a health expert from Karachi, says the patients have to listen to a lot of taunting.
+Dr. Shaheen Zafar, a health expert from Karachi, said patients had to listen to a lot of taunting.
 "People say the patient is sinful and cursed by God or that she has been overwhelmed by evil spirits," Zafar told DW.

 "They are first thrown out of their husband's bed, then out of their homes," she said.
 They suffer an unimaginable ordeal for a disease that can be treated easily if patients are brought in early for. treatment.

-Ashfaq revealed that that most of the women suffering from this condition are from less developed or remote areas of the country, and who do not have enough money to travel to hospital.
+Ashfaq revealed that that most of the women suffering from this condition are from less-developed or remote areas of the country and do not have enough money to travel to hospital.

 Zafar believes that the disease is heavily under-researched.
 She tends to rely on data from the Fistula Foundation, which claims that around 3,000 to 3,500 cases of obstetric fistula occur in Pakistan every year.
 "At Koohi we operate on 20 to 25 women every month, but this is just one health facility in a country of around 220 million people," she said.